davidlampon/Netcentric-Coaching/README.md

     * Development and production build.
     * CSS pre processor compilation, exploring SASS competitors as [PostCSS] (https://github.com/postcss/postcss) and [LibSass] (http://libsass.org/).
     * Minification and concatenation.
-    * SVG icons and image compressions.
+    * Icons creation and image compressions.
     * Testing with [Jasmine] (http://jasmine.github.io/) and [Karma] (http://karma-runner.github.io/0.12/index.html).

-  Target (3 weeks):
+  Target:
-  > Develop a fast and estable building process which automates the whole process of releasing a production build of the application.
+  > Develop a fast and stable build process which automates the necessary steps to release the application in a production environment.
+My coach will review that all the topics are correctly implemented and checked as completed.

 3. __Improve client application architecture knowledge__
   * How to create a simple single page MVC todo list application with [Backbone] (http://backbonejs.org/) and [Marionette] (http://marionettejs.com/).